guywgriffiths/orb/README.md

 Selected the SSID or type it in and add the password.
-You can also configure the MQTT server details here if required. press save the device will switch off the AP Wifi and connect to the wifi network.
+You can also configure the MQTT server details here if required.
+Press save and the device will switch off the AP Wifi and connect to the supplied wifi network.

 ## TODO: